Skip to main content

 • Where we identify that outcomes for people could be improved, we may make recommendations.

 • Where the provider is not meeting the legal requirements but there is minimal impact on or risk to people using the service, we will inform the provider that they are non-compliant and will expect them to take action to address the issues identified.
-In these cases we will not issue a noncompliance notice; however, this will be followed up and reported on at the next scheduled inspection.
+In these cases we will not issue a priority action notice; however, this will be followed up and reported on at the next scheduled inspection.

-• Where the provider is not meeting the legal requirements and there is a significant negative impact on or risk to people using the service, we will issue a non-compliance notice which is the first step in our enforcement process.
+• Where the provider is not meeting the legal requirements and there is a significant negative impact on or risk to people using the service, we will issue a priority action notice which is the first step in our enforcement process.
 In these cases, we will undertake a follow-up focused inspection to test whether the provider has made the required improvements.

 • In certain circumstances, where we determine that the risk to people is so significant; we may take urgent action to place restrictions on or cancel the provider’s registration.
 This could include for example preventing further admissions or closing the service.